Media Mix Modeling (MMM) And Estimating KPIs in the Face of SKAN Limitations

 How Does MMM Work?

-Media Mix Modeling can be calibrated and validated using available SKAdNetwork data as a reference point.
+The media mix can be calibrated and validated using available SKAdNetwork data as a reference point.
 By comparing the estimations derived from MMM with the actual SKAdNetwork measurements, marketers can fine-tune and validate the model’s accuracy, ensuring that the estimations align closely with the observed data.

 Estimates will vary greatly depending on each case, and calculations should be tailored to specific scenarios or in-app events.
 That’s where expertise meets data, and all variables should be considered.
 Estimations should factor in lengths of free trials, cohort analysis with different timeframes, audience segmentation, etc.

-Media Mix Modeling (MMM) offers several advantages and disadvantages for marketers in app marketing.
+Media Mix Modeling (MMM) offers several advantages and disadvantages for marketers in paid app marketing.
 Understanding the pros and cons listed below can help marketers make informed decisions about implementing MMM in their strategies.

-Advantages of MMM
+Advantages of Media Mix Modeling

 - Data-driven insights: it provides valuable insights into the effectiveness of different media channels by analyzing historical data.
 Marketers can make data-driven decisions about budget allocation and media planning, optimizing their strategies for better results.